abrobston/jscc/README.md

 GRAMMAR FILES
 -------------

-See the [PDF manual](https://github.com/abrobston/jscc/blob/master/doc/jscc_manual.pdf) for information on the grammar file syntax that JS/CC requires.
+See the [online documentation](http://jscc.brobston.com/documentation/grammar/general.html) for information on the grammar file syntax that JS/CC requires.